argrelay/argrelay/readme.md

 In CLI-s, `grep` does (3) full-text-search, but what about the rest (1), (2), (4)?

-To facilitate selection of results via auto-completion, catalogue-like navigation (rather than full-text-search) seems the answer.
+To facilitate selection of results via auto-completion,<br/>
+catalogue-like navigation (rather than full-text-search) seems the answer.
 </details>